 2) You heard an unmistakable cracking sound and then you saw a crack in the drywall at the ceiling or wall.
 If you saw or heard anything like that then the roof you are under is over loaded.
 NOTE: Residential roofs almost never fail catastrophically, under the current snow load you have a better chance of winning the lottery than you do of having your roof wind up in your basement.

 1) If your roof isn’t leaking now then chances are it probably won’t.

-2) You have huge piles of ice on your gutter; it will melt, relax.
-The worst that can happen is that the gutter falls off, move the glass patio table out of the way so nothing else gets damaged.
+2) You have a huge pile of ice on your gutters; it will melt. the worst that can happen is that the gutter falls off, move the glass patio table out of the way so nothing else gets damaged.